Jesus and Sodom:

 King Solomon said: «A fool despiseth his father's instruction: but he that regardeth reproof is prudent.» (Pro.15:5) «He is in the way of life that keepeth instruction: but he that refuseth reproof erreth.» (Pro.10:17) «Correction is grievous unto him that forsaketh the way: and he that hateth reproof shall die.» (Pro.15:10) «He that refuseth instruction despiseth his own soul: but he that heareth reproof getteth understanding.» (Pro.15:32)

 The first king of Israel, Saul, lost his right to the kingdom when he repeatedly refused reproof and council.
-Instead of humble him himself he got angry at the messengers.
+Instead of humbling himself, he got angry at the messengers.
 Although the sins of King David was also very bad God saved His kingdom because he listen to reproof.

 It was a great misunderstanding of the people of Sodom to think that Lot's instruction and reproof would hinder their quality of life and happiness.
 The truth was, that if they had listen to his advice and turned with grief from their ways, they would have saved their lives.
 The people of Nineveh got their death sentence and was notified that the city was going to be destroyed.
 But when they regretted their ways and sought God's mercy, God changed His plans.
 But the people of Sodom didn't do this, they just got even more angry with Lot and viewed him as a killjoy that ruined their life.
 Their destiny was unchangeable when they decided to silence Lot by force and God had to intervene supernaturally to save him from their violent hands.